FlowFuse/node-red-dashboard/docs/user/multi-tenancy.md

 Here we demonstrate three different clients opening the same Dashboard.

-The Dashboard consists of three sliers and a chart, and is running on FlowFuse, with the "FlowFuse User Addon" plugin enabled.
+The Dashboard consists of three sliders and a chart, and is running on FlowFuse, with the "FlowFuse User Addon" plugin enabled.

 Two of the clients are logged in as the same user, and the third, "Another User".